laelsirus/GA-B360M-D3H-CLOVER/README.md

  - Built-in Line Output 3 = Gray [Side Left, Side Right]
  - Built-in Input = Pink (Share with Front Panel Audio)
  - Built-in Line Input = Blue

+***NullEthernet.kext & SSDT-RMNE.aml***
+ - Null Ethernet is a way to prevent a Mac address-based license for some software from being broken when a wireless card is absent or replaced (including iCloud)
+ If you do not need to consider blocking software licenses by changing your Mac address, you can remove it

 ## Issues